PlakarLabs/go-cdc-chunkers/README.md

 ## WARNING:
 This is a work in progress.

-Feel free to join [my discord server](https://discord.com/invite/YC6j4rbvSk) or start discussions at Github.
+Feel free to join [our discord server](https://discord.gg/uuegtnF2Q5) or start discussions at Github.

 ## Overview